maion308/candies/README.md

 1. Add a `.gitignore` file to your folder and paste the following inside `node_modules/`

-1. Build out `models`, and `seed` files using the Sequelize CLI. - Your `seed` file should have 5 candies in it.
+1. Build out `models` and `seed` files using the [Sequelize CLI](https://sequelize.org/master/manual/migrations.html).
+Your `seed` file should have 5 candies in it.
      * Your database should be called candies_db
      * Your database should have one model called `Candy`
-     * Your table should have 3 columns: 1) name - type should be string 2) color - type should be string 3) rating - should be an integer
+     * Your table should have 3 columns:
+        1) name - type should be string
+        2) color - type should be string
+        3) rating - should be an integer

 1. Build out your `server.js` file with your express server
 2. Add Router and write your routes in a separate file from `server.js`.